 A convening room where guests can meet, debrief, enjoy a yoga class or just relax.

 A balcony overlooking the plant-filled lower-level terrace that can be used for small group convening or a place to hang out.

-A open living area that includes casual seating and a dining room that opens out onto the balcony.
+An open living area for dining and hanging out that opens out onto the balcony.